 - forgetting what they have just read or what another person has just said

-Some factors that may increase the risk of developing ADHD include:
+Other factors that increase the risk of developing ADHD include:

 - maternal drug use or smoking during pregnancy